 - Does your partner make you ask for money or provide an allowance?

-- Does your partner check your receipts?
+- Does your partner check your receipts or bank statement?

 - Does your partner make you justify each purchase?

 - Does your partner control the use of property such as phone or car?